nicksmith100/ms4-jumpersforgoalposts/README.md

 #### Products page

-The products page displays all available products by default.
+The products page displays all available products by default, i.e. all those with the sold field set to false.

 ##### Product cards